Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Preliminaries and Definitions

-In this approach, we aim to estimate the causal effect of an intervention on the cycle time of a case.
-This means that we only need information about events that occurred prior to the intervention rather than all the events of the completed case.
-Therefore, we use the notion of k-prefix which is the set of first $k$ events in a trace.
-Formally:
+As we aim to estimate the causal effect of an intervention on the cycle time of a case, we are interested in events that occurred before the intervention.
+We use the notion of a k-prefix to capture such preceding events.